Ecwid/ecwid-api-docs/includes/_static_pages.md

-canonicalUrl | string | Canonical URL for this page ogTagsHtml | string | HTML code for Open Graph tags jsonLDHtml | string | HTML code for JSON-LD product description
+canonicalUrl | string | Canonical URL for this page ogTagsHtml | string | HTML code for Open Graph tags jsonLDHtml | string | HTML code for JSON-LD product description lastUpdated | number | UNIX timestamp for when the page was generated

 ### Get category page